What is CBD?

 By contrast, Industrial Hemp will usually naturally have a high amount of CBD and only a tiny trace amount (0.2% or less) of THC.
 Because of this completely non-psychoactive cannabinoid profile, hemp is now legal in most countries and therefore is ideal for people who are looking to experience the possible benefits of ‘cannabis’ but without any of the ‘high’ that is often associated with it.

-At the end of the day CBD is going to be CBD and whether it comes from marijuana or industrial hemp there is not going be any difference, and some of the very latest industrial hemp varieties are now being bred specifically to have more flowers and higher yields of non-psychoactive cannabinoids and terpenes also.
+At the end of the day CBD is going to be CBD and whether it comes from marijuana or industrial hemp there is not going be any difference, and some of the very latest industrial hemp varieties are now being bred specifically to have higher yields of non-psychoactive cannabinoids and terpenes also.

 How does CBD Work?